Madison Square Garden (1925): Circus

 The Ringling Bros. and Barnum & Bailey Circus debuted at the second Garden in 1919, and moved to the third Garden in 1926 where it opened each spring for about a four-week engagement.
-The circus was so important to the Garden that for the 1928 Stanley Cup Finals, the Rangers were forced to play all their games on the road, but they still won the series.
-The circus performed as often as three times daily throughout the life of the third Garden, repeatedly knocking the Rangers out of the Garden at playoff time.
+The circus was a wildly popular (and profitable) event which performed as often as three times daily throughout the life of the third Garden.
+The circus arrangement was so important to the Garden's schedule that it took priority over Rangers and Knicks playoff games and required both teams to find alternate sites.
+While the Knicks were able to play at the 69th Regiment Armory elsewhere in Manhattan, the Blueshirts were regularly forced to look further afield and decamp to other NHL cities if they advanced to a Stanley Cup final; indeed their first Cup win in 1928 was played entirely at the Montreal Forum, home ice of the opposing Montreal Maroons.

 The circus acrobatics included acts in the rings, on the high wire, and trapeze.
 In the early 1930s wild animal trainer Clyde Beatty was a featured performer during the circus engagements in New York and Boston before returning to the Hagenbeck-Wallace Circus for a tour under canvas.
 Many of the most famous clowns in America appeared each year before hundreds of thousands of fans.
 Among the most famous were sad-faced clown Emmett Kelly as well as Felix Adler and Lou Jacobs.